Mark Derlago

 Mark Derlago (born January 17, 1986) is a Canadian retired professional ice hockey left winger.

 Before joining Halla, Derlago played for the Texas Stars, Manitoba Moose, and the Providence Bruins of the AHL, and was a member of the Idaho Steelheads and Bakersfield Condors of the ECHL.
 Derlago also played for the Lausitzer Füchse in Germany prior to joining Halla.

 After spells with Anyang Halla and Nikko Icebucks in the ALIH as well as in Denmark with Aalborg Pirates and Esbjerg Energy, Derlago moved to the UK to sign for Nottingham Panthers on 19 July 2017.

-Currently an assistant coach for the Brandon Wheat Kings in the Western Hockey League (WHL).
+Since ending his playing career, he has become an assistant coach for the Brandon Wheat Kings in the Western Hockey League (WHL).